JShollaj/AWS-Machine-Learning/AWS Ramp Up Guide.md

   - **Cloudtrail**: Use log files to track changes to AWS resources, including creation, modification, and deletion of AWS resources.

-    - Check IAM user /
+    - Check IAM user / When / Where / What happened (response element).

 ---